Gabrielhas2001/Gabrielhas2001/README.md

 ## Curiosities about me

 * I was gold medal in chess at my school
 * I've been passionate about music since I've known myself as a    human being.
 Inspired by my father.
 * I like to shower in the rain.
 In fact, I think I have something with water, maybe I'm one of Poseidon's lost sons.
 * As a developer, my biggest project will be to help as many people as possible.
 I want to develop a Software capable of teaching programming from scratch to advanced, and English for people with less financial conditions.
 But the Software will be public and very well structured.
+ * I intend to record videos and do live for twitch, not just about programming, but about me in general.